andrew-t/obsidian-crosswords/README.md

     ```

 It's designed to work with exports from [MyCrossword](https://www.mycrossword.co.uk) and should render them as solved grids with annotated clue lists — the idea is so you can fairly easily _read_ the crossword, but it's not designed for _writing_ crosswords (yet?).

+## Usage

+You'll need to clone this repo into your `.obsidian/plugins` folder, then run `npm install` and `npm run build`.
+Then it should appear in your "installed plugins" folder and just work.
+You might have to reload your vault to make it appear.